rhiot/rhiot/docs/readme.md

     docker run --net=host rhiot/deploy-gateway --artifact=com.example:custom-gateway:1.0

+To find out what supported devices are available in your local network, execute the following command:

+    docker run --net=host rhiot/deploy-gateway scan

 ### Configuration of the gateway

 The gateway configuration file is `/etc/default/camel-labs-iot-gateway`.
 The latter file is loaded by the gateway